On a long range segregation model: Classification of singular points and Lipschitz regularity in dimension 2

 \begin{cor} Assume \eqref{mainassumpts} with $n=K=2$ and $p=1$ in \eqref{H1}.
 Assume in addition that the supports on $\partial \Om$ of the boundary data $f_1$ and $f_2$ have a finite number of connected components.
-Then $S_1$ and $S_2$ have a finite number of connected components.
-Moreover, singular points form a finite set. \end{cor}
+Then singular points form a finite set. \end{cor}